 Mind & Spirit Book Group

 The Mind and Spirit Book Group is a community of women of all ages.
 We enjoy reading and sharing our life stories as a means of personal and spiritual growth.
 The Mind and Spirit Book Group meets on the first and third Wednesdays of each month from 10:15 -11:45 a.m in the Mayflower Room.
-Questions?
-Please contact Nancy
+To learn more please contact Gail Haynes.

 Knight’s Luncheon Group

-These luncheon gatherings, hosted by Bob Livingston, meet monthly on the third Monday.
+These luncheon gatherings, hosted by Bob Livingston, meet on the third Monday, monthly.
 They are highly informal with welcoming and wide-ranging conversations, with the hopeful result of the nourishment of both the mind and the body.
 The luncheons are held at Knight’s Restaurant on Dexter Road.
-For more information, please contact Bob
+For more information, please contact Bob Livingston.